avisi-apps/crux-active-objects/README.md

 ## Releasing

-First make sure the pom is up-to-date run
+First make sure the pom is up-to-date run (make sure to set the activeobjects-core dep to provided):
 ```
 $ clojure -Spom
 ```